feature-image

 Imago

-Tyler Reddick finally broke his 2025 drought, kicking off the 2026 season with a statement win and you’d think everyone at 23XI would be riding that high.
+Tyler Reddick finally broke his 2025 drought with his Daytona 500 win, and you’d think everyone at 23XI would be riding high.
 Michael Jordan sure was.
-The NBA legend celebrated like he just won the Daytona 500, trophy in hand, soaking up every bit of Victory Lane glory.
+The NBA legend celebrated like he just won the big race.
 But for co-owner Denny Hamlin?
-Well… the vibe was a little different.
-Even in a moment built for celebration, Hamlin couldn’t shake the competitor inside him.
+Well, even in a moment built for celebration, Hamlin couldn’t shake the competitor inside him.
 And what he admitted afterward was surprisingly raw.
 And honestly, a little uncomfortable.

 Watch What’s Trending Now!